Church of Wells

-The Church of Wells (formerly the Church of Arlington, or You Must Be Born Again (YMBBA) Ministries) is an American religious group located in Wells, Texas that some consider to be a cult.
-The group is led by Sean Morris, Jacob Gardner, and Ryan Ringnald, former street preachers who are all in their early thirties.
+The Church of Wells (formerly the Church of Arlington, or You Must Be Born Again (YMBBA) Ministries) is an American religious group located in Wells, Texas, United States, that some consider to be a cult.
+The group is led by Sean Morris, Jacob Gardner, and Ryan Ringnald, former street preachers.
 It has approximately ninety members, many being young adults and children.